Overdose Prevention & Response

 Consistent with prior reports demonstrating higher opioid overdose mortality among VHA patients, the findings for 2010–2019 also illustrate the importance of implementing overdose prevention efforts, particularly among veteran men accessing VA healthcare with the greatest risk and among veterans not accessing VA healthcare, who have the most deaths.

 Researchers analyzed national data on veterans in 2018 and 2019 and found that homeless veterans were more likely to receive risky and potentially inappropriate combinations of concurrent benzodiazepines and/or concurrent benzodiazepine and opioid or sedative prescriptions, increasing their risk of overdose.
-Many medications can be harmful when used with alcohol or other substances, increasing the risk of serious side effects, unintentional overdose, and death.

 In February 2023, a committee of the National Academies of Sciences, Engineering, and Medicine began a VA-sponsored study to evaluate the effects of opioids and benzodiazepines on all-cause mortality in veterans (including suicide) and quantify the effects of opioid and benzodiazepine prescribing on the risk of death among veterans who received VA care between 2007 and 2019.